nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 You can set environment variables to modify the default actions of services and the scheduler when executing a distributed application.

+- **HOLOSCAN_APP_DRIVER_PORT**: overrides the default port number (57777) used by the App Driver service.
+This environment variable is only used when the distributed application is launched with `--driver` or `--worker` options and no explicit port is specified via the `--address` option.
+The value must be a valid port number (1-65535).

 - **HOLOSCAN_ENABLE_HEALTH_CHECK**: determines whether the health check service should be active for distributed applications.
 Accepts values such as "true," "1," or "on" (case-insensitive) as true, enabling the health check.
 If unspecified, it defaults to "false."
 When enabled, the [gRPC Health Checking Service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) is activated, allowing tools like [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) to monitor liveness and readiness.
 This environment variable is only used when the distributed application is launched with `--driver` or `--worker` options.
-The health check service in a distributed application runs on the same port as the App Driver (default: `8765`) and/or the App Worker.
+The health check service in a distributed application runs on the same port as the App Driver (default: `57777`) and/or the App Worker.

 - **HOLOSCAN_DISTRIBUTED_APP_SCHEDULER** : controls which scheduler is used for distributed applications.
 It can be set to either `greedy`, `multi_thread` or `event_based`. `multithread` is also allowed as a synonym for `multi_thread` for backwards compatibility.
 If unspecified, the default scheduler is `event_based` (prior to Holoscan v3.6 the default was `multi_thread`).